aleph-im/aleph-client/docs/content/async_notes.rst

 Most chain specific code is synchronous, and core aleph.im interaction might by async.

-Sync code have to be imported from :py:mod:`aleph_client.main`, async code from :py:mod:`aleph_client.asynchronous`, with same functions names.
+Sync code have to be imported from :py:mod:`aleph_client.synchronous`, async code from :py:mod:`aleph_client.asynchronous`, with same functions names.